Explosive Background on Vatican II

 Under Pope Pius XII, Fenton was named monsignor and received various papal honors (source).
 He published numerous books and distinguished himself as a gifted, competent, and orthodox Catholic theologian entirely loyal to the Magisterium of the Church.
 Over the years, Fenton battled many Modernist errors and engaged in heated polemics with their proponents.
 In particular, he forcefully refuted the error of religious liberty promoted by Jesuit Fr.
 John Courtney Murray, which later became Novus Ordo doctrine.
 At the Second Vatican Council (1962-65), Fenton was a theological expert (peritus) for Cardinal Alfredo Ottaviani, the then-Secretary of the Holy Office, who was also a personal friend of Fenton’s.

 A number of Mgr.
 Fenton’s personal diaries have been preserved in an archive of the Catholic University of America.
 Now, for the first time ever, these journals have been scanned and made available online for worldwide public perusal.
 We are pleased to share the links with you in an effort to further a greater and more accurate understanding of the true history of the Second Vatican Council and the theological struggles that occurred between Catholics and Modernists before, during, and after the council.

 What follows is a list of links to the individual diaries available — numerous explosive quotes from the various journals are found further below in this post.

 (in chronological order — titles are Fenton’s own)

-Please Note: Each link leads to a downloadable PDF file; these files are large (anywhere from 20 to 150 MB each), so keep this in mind as you try to download or open them.
+Please Note: Each link leads to an external page from which you can download the diary as a PDF file; these files are large (anywhere from 20 to 150 MB each), so keep this in mind as you try to download or open them.